Discover the defining moments in the early life of Ilhan Omar. From birth to education, explore key events.

 In 2001, Ilhan Omar graduated from Thomas Edison High School.

 In 2002, Ilhan Omar became engaged to Ahmed Abdisalan Hirsi (né Aden).
-They had an unofficial, faith-based Islamic marriage and later had two children together.
+She has stated they had an unofficial, faith-based Islamic marriage.

-In 2008, Ilhan Omar and Ahmed Abdisalan Hirsi divorced within their faith tradition.
+Ilhan Omar has said that she and Ahmed Abdisalan Hirsi divorced within their faith tradition in 2008.

 In 2009, Ilhan Omar married Ahmed Nur Said Elmi, a British Somali.

-In 2011, Ilhan Omar and Ahmed Nur Said Elmi had a faith-based divorce, and Omar reconciled with Ahmed Abdisalan Hirsi.
+According to Ilhan Omar, in 2011 she and Ahmed Nur Said Elmi had a faith-based divorce and she reconciled with Ahmed Abdisalan Hirsi.

 In 2011, Ilhan Omar graduated from North Dakota State University with a bachelor's degree in political science and international studies.